ODonnellM/clickLight/README.md

 #### Callbacks

 the default callbacks and basic behavior
 * `clicked`    - sets a color
 * `mouseOver`  - temporarily sets `hoverColor`
 * `mouseLeave` - resets to last `set` color or clears

-above callbacks will fire their respective callbacks if defined by you
+if defined, above callbacks will fire secondary callbacks below
 * `onClick`
 * `onHover`
 * `noHover`

-Callbacks are called with the same arguments where
+listed callbacks are called with the same arguments where
-* `this` is the element that fired the event
+* `this` is the element that fired the event/callback
 * `inst` is the active instance
-* `id` is the id of the group the element
+* `id` group of the element

-This looks like
+which looks like so in a define
 * `onClick : function(inst, id) { /*logic*/ }`

-The final callback is `onConfigured`, as you may have guessed, is called when a new instance has been built. `this` will point to the image it was instatiated on while one argument `inst` is provided
+The last callback is `onConfigured` where `this` will point to the image it was instatiated on while one argument `inst` is provided
 * `onConfigured : function(inst) { /*logic*/ }`

-### using the config
+### Using the config

 To give our config object to clicklight, we just pass it in while instantiating